Mike Zordich

 Michael Edward Zordich (born October 12, 1963) is an American college football coach and former professional player who was recently the defensive backs coach for the Central Michigan Chippewas.
 He played 12 seasons in the National Football League (NFL).
 Zordich played collegiately for the Penn State Nittany Lions and was selected by the San Diego Chargers in the ninth round (235th overall) of the 1986 NFL draft.

-Zordich played as a cornerback and safety in the NFL and become a coach.
+Zordich played as a cornerback and safety in the NFL and subsequently became a coach.
 He has coached for Cardinal Mooney High School, the Philadelphia Eagles, Youngstown State, and Michigan.

 College career

 Zordich attended Chaney High School prior to enrolling at Penn State University.
 At Penn State, he was a four-year letterman and a starter at "hero".
 As a senior, in 1985, he was selected as an All-American by the Football Writers Association of America.
 He was also a team co-captain.
 He finished his career with 201 tackles and earned a B. S. in hotel, restaurant, and institutional management.